Peter has written extensively about high sensitivity since 1997, when he first learned he was an HSP.

 So what's the point of all this?

-First published in 2007 (but frequently updated!), this is the first of an ongoing series of articles about being a Highly Sensitive Person, and how to incorporate the trait into your life so as to get the most out of life, as opposed to "hiding" because the world just seems too overwhelming.
+First published in 2007 (but frequently updated — most recently in July 2022), this is the first of long series of articles about being a Highly Sensitive Person, and how to incorporate the trait into your personal world so as to get the most out of life, as opposed to "hiding" because the world just seems too overwhelming.

-These articles are intended both to offer insights for HSPs, as well as information for those who have HSPs in their life, and feel a little unsure of how to deal with this "overly sensitive person" who seems to respond to life rather differently from the rest of the world.
+These articles are intended both to offer insights for HSPs, as well as information for those who have HSPs in their life but feel a little unsure of how to deal with this "overly sensitive person" who seems to respond to life rather differently from the rest of the world.

 Learning is key to "making peace" with your high sensitivity.
 In this article you've seen links to books relating to the trait (and there are some more, below).
 I have read all these books and feel comfortable recommending them.
 I also suggest reading my other articles in the list further down on the page; they cover a variety of specific topics.
 On a different part of this web site, I also have a very thorough and in-depth article about HSPs entitled "The Highly Sensitive Person or HSP: What Exactly IS that?" which I also highly recommend if you'd like to learn more.
 It links to many many resources for HSPs, as well as articles, web sites and more.